pguigli/text-combat-game/README.md

 # Notes

-This game was developed solely as a means to learn Python for myself.
-Hopefully, some of you might have fun with it!
-Don't hesitate to implement your own mechanics.
-And please show me your version if you do!

-This game is not very well balanced, yet.
-You might find that you keep winning, or losing, or that some class is overpowered.
-If this is the case, feel free to fix the numbers, and let me know!
+This game is not very well balanced yet.
+Feel free to fix the numbers, or to implement your own mechanics.
+If you do, please let me know, I'd be happy to see whatever you come up with!